Jean-Philippe Gatien

-Jean-Philippe Gatien ([ʒɑ̃ filip ɡasjɛ̃], born 16 October 1968 in Alès, France) is a retired French table tennis player.
+Jean-Philippe Gatien ([ʒɑ̃ filip ɡasjɛ̃], born 16 October 1968, in Alès, France, is a retired French table tennis player.

-He competed at four Olympics from 1988 to 2000, winning silver in the singles at the 1992 Barcelona Olympics and bronze in doubles (with Patrick Chila) at the 2000 Sydney Olympics.
+He competed in four Olympics Games from 1988 to 2000, winning silver in the singles at the 1992 Barcelona Olympics and bronze in doubles (with Patrick Chila) at the 2000 Sydney Olympics.
 He won the World Table Tennis Championships in 1993, the Table Tennis World Cup in 1994, and was 13-time "champion de France".
 A left-handed player, his offensive style featured a superb forehand smash.

-He also won three English Open titles.
+He has also won three English Open titles.

-Following numerous injuries, Gatien retired on May 15, 2004.
+Following numerous injuries, Gatien retired on 15 May 2004.
 Having made his debut with French club AS Salindres, he made his final public appearance there in an exhibition match with Patrick Chila, June 2006.
 His long list of victories make him the greatest French table tennis player of all time.